 To use the guide, I slip an upside-down shingle between the two pieces of plywood, align my layout marks along the edge of the upper layer, and use a utility knife held against the guide’s edge to make my cut.

-I use the wire anchor line at the top of the guide to tie it to a scaffold plank to keep the guide form sliding off the roof.
+I use the wire anchor line at the top of the guide to tie it to a scaffold plank to keep the guide from sliding off the roof.